 Cockroaches: Droppings, saliva and cast-off skins of cockroaches are supposed to cause allergic reactions in people.
 Because these insects are very adaptable to their environment, they are able to live anywhere.
 There are many ways to get rid of cockroaches from your bedroom, but the main thing you should do is avoid eating on the bed or in the bedroom.

 Pollen: Pollen is one of the most common allergens to affect you, especially in the spring and fall.
 Pollen can easily get into your bedroom through windows and doors.
 It is also more when you have plants in your room.
 Even though it looks nice, it is not advisable to keep plants in your bedroom.

-Tips to minimise allergies in your bedroom
+Tips to minimise allergies in the bedroom

 Use Allergy Resistant Bedding

 Since you spend one-third of your lives in bed, it’s better to buy and change all of your bedding to hypoallergenic and organic varieties.
 This change can do magic to help reduce the number of allergens so keep you away from allergies in the bedroom.

 - Dust Mite Covers: Bedding offers the perfect warm and moist living environment for dust mites as well as other types of allergens.
 Livpure mattresses come with removable anti-allergic mattress covers that can protect your mattresses and can be washed regularly to avoid allergens.

 - Hypoallergenic microfibre Pillows: Some pillows may be susceptible to mould and mildew growth from sweat, dry skin and moisture that accumulates over time.
 Choose a hypoallergenic microfiber pillow from Livpure for extra protection from allergies.
 Do not forget to buy a cotton hypoallergenic cover for it as well.